dedoai/ddai-web-site/content/en/about.md

 ## Who We Are

 dedoAI is more than a project; it's a movement led by visionaries and experts passionate about changing how the world perceives and uses data.
-Our core team consists of Luca Viviani, the visionary CEO; Marco Visibelli, our CDS with over 16 years in AI; Ivan Di Lelio, the innovative CTO; and Emanuele Costa, our crypto and data architect, among others.
+Our core team consists of:
+- **Luca Viviani**, the visionary CEO;
+- **Marco Visibelli**, our CDS with over 16 years in AI;
+- **Ivan Di Lelio**, the innovative CTO;
+- **Emanuele Costa**, our crypto and data architect, among others.

 Together, we are dedicated to creating a platform that not only addresses the current challenges in data exchange but also sets the foundation for a sustainable, data-driven future.

 ## Our Values